21 First Date Questions

 Why: This will tell you about your date’s preferences.
 On top of that, it can indicate whether they're someone who tends to reflect on experiences and can talk about their thoughts.

 19. Have you been to any good restaurants recently?

 Why: This tells you something about whether they seek out new experiences.

 20. What are your thoughts about the upcoming election (any upcoming election)?

 Why: The main point here is not to jump to assumptions about your date's politics.
 If you jump to an assumption that they have the same politics as you, they might feel too awkward to say that their politics are different.

 21. Are you dating anyone else at the moment?

-Why: If your date is exploring a relationship with someone else you might want to push pause at the end of your first date but offer them the opportunity to get back in touch with you if the other relationship doesn’t work out.
-This isn’t about you being sloppy seconds.
+Why: If your date is exploring a relationship with someone else, you might decide that you want to push pause at the end of your first date, while offering them the opportunity to get back in touch with you if the other relationship doesn’t work out.
 Especially in the age of internet dating, people sometimes meet multiple people they’re interested in around the same time.

 To take some of the pressure off during first dates, remind yourself:

-(a) that you each have 50% of the responsibility for how the conversation flows, and
+- You each have 50 percent of the responsibility for how the conversation flows.